 Smart or hybrid devices may seem a ”cheap” solution, but buying chargers, battery charging stations, extra batteries, installation, maintenance, and repair separately can triple the original purchase price.
 So, to avoid unpleasant surprises, check what the price tag actually includes and what it doesn’t.

-This was the third in a series of blog posts on how to bring smart and hybrid devices into professional use.
+This was the third in a series of blog posts on adopting mission-critical smartphones and apps.

 The first blog post in the series tackled the question: How can we manage smart and hybrid devices, as well as the apps that bring them to life?
 And the second blog post tackled the question: How to use TETRA and smartphones in a hybrid way?